darkresearch/mallory/components/ui/DYNAMIC_COMPONENTS.md

 - ✅ Error-handled with fallbacks
 - ✅ Available to the AI immediately after registration

-The registry provides type-safe, validated, and extensible component management for Scout's dynamic UI system.
+The registry provides type-safe, validated, and extensible component management for the app's dynamic UI system.